The author with her son, Ian Drazick in 2004

 Q: What do you find that people like most about "Together We Will Win?"

 A: Everyone who has read "Together We Will Win" and commented, has said that it is powerful, emotional, and informative, among many other positive remarks.
 They all love that the book is written in Ian's voice all the way to the end.
 And I love when I hear that.

 Q: Did you find writing this book to be therapeutic work for yourself?

 A: I can feel happy that I was able to do this for Ian, and that it is what he wanted it to be, a book about him and his fight with this aggressive disease, testicular cancer.
 I can feel joy in knowing I have fulfilled my promise to my son.
-But this book is not about my own pain and grief.
-I am in the story of course, but I wrote this book for Ian, and for his intentions toward the world of young men who can benefit from learning how bad testicular cancer can get.
+But this book is not about my grief.
+I wrote this book for Ian, and for his intentions toward the world of young men who can benefit from learning how bad testicular cancer can get.

 Q: Will royalties from this book be used charitably?

 A: Yes, definitely.
 Royalties are minimal, but 100% of my royalties are used charitably for continued testicular cancer awareness efforts and other cancer charities.
 The process was costly, but I do not seek to recover the cost of editing, publishing, and promoting this book and Ian's music CD.
 All the money I have spent on this is my gift to my son.
 Fundraisers help us raise more for the University of Kansas Cancer Center and pediatric cancer patient needs, but also Ian's cause for testicular cancer awareness, including more book and CD donations.